Foreign Secretary Vikram Misri makes X account private amid trolling after India-Pakistan ceasefire

 Since May 7, Misri, along with Colonel Sofiya Qureshi and Wing Commander Vyomika Singh, had been conducting press briefings to give updates about the Indian military’s strikes – codenamed Operation Sindoor – on what it claimed were terrorist camps in Pakistan and Pakistan-occupied Kashmir.

-On Saturday, Misri announced that India and Pakistan had agreed to stop all firing at 5 pm.
-However, hours later, New Delhi said that Islamabad had repeatedly violated the agreement.
+On Saturday, Misri’s announcement that India and Pakistan had agreed to stop all firing at 5 pm and his subsequent message that Islamabad had violated the ceasefire angered some Indians, who believed that the conflict should continue.

-Since the announcement about the agreement between India and Pakistan, several social media users have reposted Misri’s old posts and have disclosed the contact details of him and his family members.
+Several social media users began to abuse Misri.
 Abusive messages were also directed at the foreign secretary’s daughter, with several users criticising her for providing legal aid to Rohingya refugees.
+Some disclosed his phone number and those of his family members.

+Several prominent politicians rallied to Misri’s defence, pointing out that the diplomat was merely conveying a decision that had been made by politicians in government.

 Stating that Misri is an “honest, hardworking diplomat”, All India Majlis-e-Ittehadul Muslimeen president Asaduddin Owaisi expressed support for the foreign secretary after he started facing abuse on social media.